>

 March 12, 2024 · 9 min · 1729 words · Ash Vardanian

 Criticizing software is easy, yet the C++ and C standard libraries have withstood the test of time admirably.
 Nevertheless, they are not perfect.
 Especially the <string>, <string_view>, and <string.h> headers.
 The first two alone bring in over 20,000 lines of code, slowing the compilation of every translation unit by over 100 milliseconds.
-Most of that code seems dated, slow, and error-prone, with interfaces that are very hard to distinguish.
-This is not a new problem, and I don’t have an exhaustive list of all the issues with STL and LibC, but some issues became very noticeable when upgrading StringZilla to v3....
+Most of that code seems dated, much slower than LibC, and equally error-prone, with interfaces that are very hard to distinguish. ...

-USearch Molecules: Searchable Dataset of 28 Billion Chemical Embeddings on AWS ⚗️
+USearch Molecules: 28 Billion Chemical Embeddings on AWS ⚗️

 November 20, 2023 · 15 min · 3183 words · Ash Vardanian